Board of Appeal and Equalization

-- Order percentage increases or decreases for an entire class of property
+- Ordering percentage increases or decreases for an entire class of property

-- Reduce the overall assessment of a township/city by more than 1%
+- Reducing the overall assessment of a township/city by more than 1%

 - Exempting property

-- Make changes benefiting a property owner who refuses entry to the assessor
+- Making changes benefiting a property owner who refuses entry to the assessor

 When do I receive notification of the decision made by the Local Board of Appeal and Equalization?

 You will be notified by mail of the Local Board’s decision.
-This notification is generally sent by the Sibley County Assessor’s Office within 10 days after the adjournment of the Local Board of Appeal and Equalization meeting.
+This notification is generally sent by the Assessor’s Office within 10 days after the adjournment of the Local Board of Appeal and Equalization meeting.

 Local Board of Appeal and Equalization Training: